bounswe/bounswe2022group7/deliverables/CMPE451_Customer_Presentation_Milestone_Final/milestone_report.md

 * Report functionality

 Fix
 * Backend integration of annotation feature

+Known Bugs / Limitations
+* Integration bugs between mobile and web annotation
+* Character limit is 256 for all text fields.

 ### 1.1.4 Changes
 * Copyright system is modified.
 Instead of providing an additional copyright feature, all art items are copyright protected by default and all users can report suspicious art items.